maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 We can help to reduce accidental complexity by ensuring the team understands the domain and using consistent language.

 Keeping teams well aligned with shared values, principles, and practices will help keep a consistent codebase.

+To create a decoupled system with isolation and boundaries we can start with team structure.

 ## Conclusion